 - Proof of citizenship for the child.
 You can use your child’s birth certificate or their expired passport for this, as long as it’s in good condition.

 - Proof of your relationship to the child.
-For this, you can use a birth certificate with both parents’ names, a Report of Birth Abroad with both parents’ names, adoption decree with both parents’ names, or a court order establishing custody or guardianship.
+For this, you can use a birth certificate with both parents’ names, a Report of Birth Abroad with both parents’ names, an adoption decree with both parents’ names, or a court order establishing custody or guardianship.
+If you don’t have a copy of your child’s birth certificate, you can visit the US Government’s vital documents website for instructions on how to obtain one in your state.

 - Proof of identity for both parents.

 - Parental consent: For a child under the age of 16 to get a passport, both parents must consent.
 But what if both parents can’t go to the passport office?
 Or what if you’re a single parent?
-In that case, you’ll need one of the following documents: A notarized statement of consent from the absent parent, or evidence that the parent who brought the child in has sole custody (see Passport Services for Children for a list of what the Department of State will accept).
+In that case, you’ll need one of the following documents: A notarized statement of consent from the absent parent, or evidence that the parent who brought the child in has sole custody.

 If Your Child is 16-17